All Episodes

 People do not look at a presidential campaign that way.

-Sometimes this country does not elect the smartest people.
+Sometimes, he said, I found this funny, sometimes this country does not elect the smartest people.

-And you know, he's exactly right about that.
+And he's exactly right about that.

-But sides all that, she did fine last night.
+Besides all that, she did fine last night.

 But as soon as she understood the nature of the question, she articulated it just fine.